aroberge/friendly-traceback-docs/docs/source/known.rst

 .. code-block:: none

-    A `KeyError` is raised when a value is not found as a key in a Python dict.
+    A `KeyError` is raised when a value is not found as a key in a Python dict or in a similar object.

 KeyboardInterrupt
 ~~~~~~~~~~~~~~~~~